Weighted composition semigroups on spaces of continuous functions and their subspaces: Introduction

-The weighted case, where $m$ is a jointly continuous holomorphic semicocyle, is more complicated and got more attention recently \cite{bernard2022,challendar2022,gutierrez2021,wu2021}.
-However, to the best of our knowledge from the spaces mentioned above only for the Hardy spaces $H^{p}$, $1\leq p<\infty$, and the weighted Bergman spaces $A_{\alpha}^{p}$, $1\leq p<\infty$ and $\alpha>-1$, sufficient (non-trivial) conditions on $m$ are known such that the weighted composition semigroup becomes $\|\cdot\|$-strongly continuous \cite{koenig1990,siskakis1986,siskakis1998,wu2021}.
-Considering the Hardy space for $p=\infty$, it is shown in \cite{gutierrez2021} that the only $\|\cdot\|$-strongly continuous weighted composition semigroups on $\mathcal{F}(\mathbb{D})$ such that $H^{\infty}\subset\mathcal{F}(\mathbb{D})\subset\mathcal{B}_{1}$ are the trivial ones, i.e.~$\varphi_{t}=\id$ for all $t\geq 0$.
-Here $\mathcal{B}_{1}$ stands for the Bloch space.
+Considering the Hardy space for $p=\infty$, it is shown in \cite{gutierrez2023} that the only $\|\cdot\|$-strongly continuous weighted composition semigroups on $\mathcal{F}(\mathbb{D})$ such that $H^{\infty}\subset\mathcal{F}(\mathbb{D})\subset\mathcal{B}_{1}$ are the trivial ones, i.e.~$\varphi_{t}=\id$ for all $t\geq 0$.
+Here, $\mathcal{B}_{1}$ stands for the Bloch space.
 In the unweighted case this has already been observed in \cite{anderson2017,gutierrez2019}.
-Nevertheless, there are non-trivial weighted composition semigroups on such spaces $\mathcal{F}(\mathbb{D})$ as well and it is said in \cite[p.~494]{gutierrez2019} that it would be desirable to substitute the $\|\cdot\|$-strong continuity by a weaker property so that \cite[Main theorem, p.~490]{gutierrez2019} (\cite[Theorems 2.1, 3.1, p.~4--5]{gutierrez2021} in the weighted case), which describes the generator of a $\|\cdot\|$-strongly continuous (weighted) composition semigroup, remains valid.
+Similarly, it is shown in \cite[Theorem 7.1, p.~34]{contreras2023} that there no non-trivial $\|\cdot\|$-strongly continuous composition semigroups on the space $\mathscr{H}^{\infty}$ of bounded Dirichlet series on the open right half-plane.
+Nevertheless, there are non-trivial weighted composition semigroups on such spaces $\mathcal{F}(\mathbb{D})$ resp.~$\mathscr{H}^{\infty}$ as well and it is said in \cite[p.~494]{gutierrez2019} that it would be desirable to substitute the $\|\cdot\|$-strong continuity by a weaker property so that \cite[Main theorem, p.~490]{gutierrez2019} (\cite[Theorems 2.1, 3.1, p.~68--69]{gutierrez2023} in the weighted case), which describes the generator of a $\|\cdot\|$-strongly continuous (weighted) composition semigroup, remains valid.
 This is one of the problems we solve in the present paper.
 We substitute the $\|\cdot\|$-strong continuity by $\gamma$-strong continuity where $\gamma\coloneqq\gamma(\|\cdot\|,\tau_{\operatorname{co}})$ is the mixed topology between the $\|\cdot\|$-topology and $\tau_{\operatorname{co}}$, which was introduced in \cite{wiweger1961} and is a Hausdorff locally convex topology.